emolter/emolter.github.io/_pages/teaching.md

 I've served as a Graduate Student Instructor for courses at both the intro and senior majors' level, including Astro C10: Introduction to General Astronomy, Astro C12: The Planets, and Astro C162: Planetary Astrophysics.

-I have shared my passion for the natural sciences with high school students as a volunteer teacher for [Splash at Berkeley](https://berkeley.learningu.org/) and as a panelist for the Branson school’s semesterly science symposium.
+I have shared my passion for the natural sciences with high school students as a volunteer teacher for [Splash at Berkeley](https://berkeley.learningu.org/) and as a panelist for the Branson school's semesterly science symposium.

 # DEI